OEPlast/Main-server/newww_update_forshipment.md

 - Courier users are users that either:
   - Have permission to the `delivery` resource, OR
   - Have role `owner`.

+  Frontend alignment (admin): Ensure the admin app’s permission types and hooks include `'delivery'` and provide `hasPermission` helpers.
+See "Admin Frontend Changes → 0) Permissions" for details.

 ### 2) Auto-create Shipment on checkout